 Pigs Feet Crock Pot Recipe – Due to recent technical issues, we had to re-write our original post titled Pigs Feet In White Wine.
 Only the recipe formatting has changed.
 This hiccup also made us aware that none of the recipes could be printed!
-Now you can jump to the recipe and print it!
+Now you can jump to the recipe, print it right away or pin it to one of your boards!

 In the process of preparing the recipe and taking new photos, we realized that we never mentioned the carrots!
 Quel désastre!
 The ingredients are the same as the original recipe but this time we made sure to add the carrots – a minor faux pas that does not make a bit of difference whether you prepare it in a crock pot or a stove top Dutch oven.